 How to save voicemails on Android

-Since Android is a vast ecosystem, exact steps may vary, but the process of saving the voicemail file will be similar to these.
+Android is a vast ecosystem so exact steps may vary, but the process of saving the voicemail file will be similar to these:

-Open the voicemail and tap on the three vertical dots icon in the upper right (Figure E).
+2. Open the voicemail, and tap on the three vertical dots icon in the upper right.

-On the phone you can access the file location (in my case My Files, Internal Storage, then VisualVoiceMail) to find the voicemail (Figure G):
+1. On the phone, you can access the file location — in my case My Files, Internal Storage and then VisualVoiceMail — to find the voicemail.

-Press an hold your finger on the object to select it (Figure H):
+2. Press and hold your finger on the object to select it.

-I prefer to plug my phone into my PC and browse to the location in Windows Explorer (Figure J):
+You can also plug your phone into your PC and browse to a location in Windows Explorer (Figure F).

-I can then cut and paste the .AMR file into my Dropbox folder so it will be backed up and remain available in the event my phone or PC has a hardware failure.
+Then, cut and paste the .AMR file into your Dropbox folder, so it will be backed up and remain available in the event your phone or PC has a hardware failure.